angular/angular/aio/content/guide/dependency-injection-providers.md

 The expanded provider configuration is an object literal with two properties:

-*   The `provide` property holds the [token](#token) that serves as the key for both locating a dependency value and configuring the injector
+*   The `provide` property holds the [token](#token) that serves as the key for both locating a dependency value and configuring the injector.

 *   The second property is a provider definition object, which tells the injector how to create the dependency value.
     The provider-definition key can be `useClass`, as in the example.